flycheck/flycheck/doc/manual/extending.rst

       The overlay :samp:`{category}` for `level` as symbol.

-      An overlay category is a symbol whose properties provide the default values for overlays of this category.  @xref{Overlay properties, , ,elisp}, for more information about overlay properties and categories.
+      An overlay category is a symbol whose properties provide the default values for overlays of this category.
+See `Overlay properties`_ for more information about overlay properties and categories.

       A category for an error level overlay should at least define the `face` property, for error highlighting.
 Other useful properties for error level